New York State Department of Corrections and Community Supervision: Gender distribution

 Recently, NYS DOCCS has revised policies to reflect transgender and nonbinary people's gender identities.
 In January 2022, New York Governor Kathy Hochul directed the prison administrators to let transgender people choose to be housed in a men's or women's facility, and to give access to appropriate medical and mental health care.
-The New York Department of Corrections and Community Supervision allowed the first transgender woman to transfer from a men's to a women's prison prior to gender reassignment surgery in 2019.
-Incarcerated transgender people have access to clothing based on gender identity (although limited to binary male/female options), and to request that "pat frisks" be conducted by an officer of the gender that individual prefers (although only honored by DOCCS "when possible"), regardless of the gender designation of the prison.
+In 2019, DOCCS granted the first transfer for a transgender woman to move from a men's to a women's prison prior to gender-reassignment surgery.
+Since then, the departments states that it has granted "a number of gender-aligned placements ... including transfers of transgender women from male to female facilities" and one transfer of "a transgender man from a female to a male facility."
+Incarcerated transgender people have access to clothing and sanitary supplies based on gender identity, and to request that pat frisks be conducted by an officer of the gender that individual prefers (honored by DOCCS "when possible"), regardless of the gender designation of the prison.